REQUENTLY ASKED QUESTIONS FOR MFA APPLICANTS

 Can you put me in touch with a current student so I can ask them questions directly?

-We're happy to connect accepted applicants with current students once they are admitted, but not before.
+We're happy to connect applicants with current students once they have been officially admitted into the program, but not before.
 This is because our students’ time is important to us and it would require much too large of a time commitment on their part to respond to potentially hundreds of queries.

 How about faculty?